 Educational support

 In Basel, student support through educational grants is older than the distribution of federal subsidies for students.
-The Basel Education Council issued the first scholarship regulations in 1892.
+The Basel Board of Education issued the first scholarship regulations in 1892.
 At the federal level, however, efforts to support students began only with the Scholarship Article approved in a December 1963 referendum.

 Aside from the fact that education was traditionally considered a cantonal matter, the opinion of the conservative “minister of education” Philipp Etter was still influential in the late 1950s, who saw it as a matter of family pride to save money for a university education.
 In 1959, liberal federal president Max Petitpierre supported the transfer of the Department of the Interior responsible for federal higher education policy to the Social Democrat and Basel university professor Hans Peter Tschudi.